-Figure 6.1: Map of SEPA monitoring sites for 2022 (from Air Quality Monitoring Mossmorran, January-December 2022, Draft version 30 September 2022)
+Figure 6.1: Map of SEPA monitoring sites for 2023

 The Daily Air Quality Index (DAQI) is used as a form of public communication of air quality information by SEPA for the continuously monitored pollutants.
 The DAQI provides a way of indicating whether levels measured may pose a health risk (low, moderate, high, very high) and incorporates short-term standards.
 The DAQI is normally based on the highest concentration of these five pollutants - nitrogen dioxide, sulphur dioxide, ozone, $PM{2.5}$ and PM{10} , if available.
 In this case the DAQI is based on the pollutants measured.
 The DAQI's moderate band generally begins at the short-term air quality standard levels, e.g. the 24-hour mean for PM{10} , one-hour mean for NO_2 (see Table 3.1 for complete details).